 Although part of your employee onboarding process should focus on training for the role itself, companies often make the mistake of going straight from new-hire paperwork to training—which is obviously less than ideal because it leaves out the time when employees can learn about the company’s vision and culture.

 Always make it a point to ask employees for feedback after the onboarding process, whether through an anonymous survey or directly.
-By asking them to rate their onboarding experience, you can gain firsthand insight into how effective the process is as a whole—and then, of course, correct accordingly to improve on it.
+By asking them to rate their onboarding experience, you can gain firsthand insight into how effective the process is and uncover new ways to welcome new hires.

 A lack of role clarity, and issues with management are some of the common complaints that employers hear regarding their onboarding process.
 Gaining this type of insight allows you to address issues directly—for example, you might provide a more detailed job description, complete with details on future growth, expectations, and more.